Francescobovo/Snapshot_Ensemble_AutoMachineLearning/README.md

 --dn_depth       : Depth of DenseNet.
 Default is 40.
 --dn_growth_rate : Growth rate of DenseNet.
 Default is 12.

 --cod            : Set to 1 to compute Classifier Output Difference dendrogram.
 Default is 0.
+(Implemented for Fashion Mnist dataset)
 ```

 # Requirements